rockname/MastodonNormalizedCacheSample/README.md

 # MastodonNormalizedCacheSample
-This is a mastodon sample SwiftUI app.<br/>
+This is a [mastodon](https://joinmastodon.org/) sample SwiftUI app.<br/>
-This app is implemented with the architecture of state management with normalized cache.
+This app is implemented with the architecture of state management with Normalized Cache.

 | Home | Detail | Profile |
 | -- | -- | -- |